Refugee Welcome Zone

 Who are refugees?

-What is the difference between refugee, asylum seeker and migrants?
+What are the differences between refugees, people seeking asylum and migrants?

 The terms ‘refugee’, ‘asylum seeker’ and ‘migrant’ are often used interchangeably.
 However, there are important distinctions in their definitions.